HarshGoyal2702/Mum-Assignment/README.md

 - Add, update, and view products
 - Protected routes for authenticated users
 - REST API for user and product management
-- Responsive UI with Tailwind CSS
+- Responsive UI with Tailwind CSS and Material UI

 ## 🏗️ Tech Stack
 ### Frontend